Saeef/tkMaster/README.md

 ### notes
-- I need translations for Germany and Finland
+- added translations for Germany and Finland
 - added switch statement/ function for languages